-Make sure you cook the quinoa first before measuring and adding it to your mix.
+Tip!
+Be sure to cook the quinoa first before measuring and adding it to your mix.

 Don’t like quinoa?
 It’s okay to omit altogether.
 Feel free to add a few extra vegetables and additional shredded cheese to give the muffins a bit extra bulk.

 Cheese: I used Parmesan cheese because I had it in my house, but you could swap Parmesan cheese with shredded mozzarella or cheddar.
 Your muffins, your choice.

 How to Make

 It’s quite easy to make these vegetable quinoa egg muffins.

 First, you’ll want to crack and scramble those beautiful eggs to blend the yolks and whites together evenly.

 Then, here comes the “hard” part: You’ll add all the other ingredients to the egg mixture and mix together well.
 Pretty simple, right?